Colsai/scott_data606/Project_Proposal.md

 ### **8. How do you plan to develop/apply ML and how you evaluate/compare the performance of the models?**
 This is a difficult question, since I think a lot of the initial work will be to clean up the data and start to analyze for trends.

-### **9. What outcomes do you intend to achieve (better understanding of problems, tools to help solve problems, predictive analytics with practicle applications, etc)?** - I'm hoping to use this data to analyze and provide a holistic look of most-frequent topics of audits and evaluations, and provide analysis on their trending over time.
-Ultimately, I'd like to use these data sources to create a dashboard that consolidates this data in a user-friendly way.
+### **9. What outcomes do you intend to achieve (better understanding of problems, tools to help solve problems, predictive analytics with practicle applications, etc)?**
+I'm hoping to use this data to analyze and provide a holistic look of most-frequent topics of audits and evaluations, and provide analysis on their trending over time.
+Ultimately, I'd like to use these data sources to create a dashboard product that consolidates the topic modeling in a user-friendly way.

 <hr>
 - *Please use the proposal.md profile for the proposal.
 Write it in your personal account's repository.
 After completion and before submission, refresh the contents in the class organization using "Fetch Upstream".
 Submit the link to the repository in the class organization.*